Skip to main content

 John Martinson

-In April 2022, the Purdue University Board of Trustees approved naming the Honors College in recognition of John’s $25 million gift.
-The college is now known as the John Martinson Honors College
+In recognition of his significant contributions, the Purdue University Board of Trustees approved the naming of the honors college after John Martinson in April 2022.
+The college is now known as the John Martinson Honors College, honoring his generous $25 million gift.

 Karen Moschetto